Granny Annexe Planning Permission Guide: When Is It Needed?

 12.08.2024

-One important thing to know and keep in mind is that each council decides on its own rules.
-This means that you always need to research and meet your local requirements, which can differ from what we have outlined.
-Another thing to remember is that buildings that are used to accommodate a person overnight may need building regulations approval and you may also need a certificate of lawfulness.
+Another important thing to remember is that buildings that are used to accommodate a person overnight may need building regulations approval and you may also need a certificate of lawfulness.

 As an owner of a property, you have permitted development rights.
 This means you have the right to build certain buildings on your land without planning permission.